Physics Quizzes

 Category: PRESSURE AND MOMENTS

-12. Which of the following is NOT a factor affecting fluid pressure?
+12. Which of the following is NOT a factor affecting the moment of a force?

 13 / 30